-A Diploma Thesis titled “Mobility and road safety in European cities” was presented by Dimitrios Giagkou in July 2018.
-The objective of this Diploma Thesis is to investigate the impact of mobility characteristics on road safety in European cities.
+A Diploma Thesis titled “Mobility and road safety in European cities” was recently presented by Dimitrios Giagkou, focusing on the impact of mobility characteristics on road safety in European cities.
 For this analysis, various international databases were exploited with data on road accident fatalities, demographics and mobility characteristics of 25 European cities in 2012.
 Generalized Linear Models were developed for both the total number of fatalities and for specific subcategories too.
 The results led to the conclusion that more public transport capacity offered, more cycle trips and fewer motorcycles lead to a reduction in the number of fatalities in urban road accidents.
 Moreover, it was found that denser road network, higher population density and higher GDP per capita are correlated with fewer fatalities in urban road accidents.

 Mobility and road safety in European cities, 2018

 April 11th, 2019 | Comments Off on ITF – Road Safety in European Cities – Performance Indicators and Governance Solutions, 2019

 April 11th, 2019 | Comments Off on New FERSI (Forum of European Road Safety Institutes) website, 2019

 April 4th, 2019 | Comments Off on European Commission – Slow improvements in road fatalities in the European Union, 2019